-While going through this process, it may overheat or underheat the bread.
+While going through this process, they may overheat or underheat the bread.
 If it’s battery-operated, then it could run out of energy.
 Like this, we can think of many scenarios in positive and negative situations.
-So let’s take a look at those scenarios and also check some test cases as well.
+So, let’s look at those scenarios and check some test cases.

-If a question like this is asked in the interview, please start your test case with a simple test scenario of heating the bread.
-From here onwards, you can get creative with different scenarios and test cases.
-Also, you can ask for scenarios like if the toaster is for homemade usage or the restaurant type.
-As the designs are different for each of the use cases.
+If this question is asked in the interview, please start your test case with a simple test scenario of heating the bread.
+You can get creative with different scenarios and test cases from here.
+Also, you can ask for scenarios like whether the toaster is for homemade usage or the restaurant type, as the designs differ for each use case.

 Toaster Test Case & Test Scenario